 The MMR vaccine (for measles, mumps, and rubella) is a routine childhood vaccination that can prevent people from ever getting measles, with a few exceptions.
 You’re also protected for life if you had measles as a child.

 For people with cancer who have not been vaccinated, measles can pose an especially serious threat.
-Mini Kamboj, Director of Infection Control at MSK, explains the reasons why and how these people can take precautions to stay safe.
+MSK’s Mini Kamboj, Chief Medical Epidemiologist, Infection Control, explains the reasons why and how these people can take precautions to stay safe.

 Why is measles especially dangerous for people with cancer?